Destiny 2 PvE Meta: What are the best weapons right now?

 This is a new gun that drops from the Gambit playlist and it’s a bit of a sleeper hit.
 Scout Rifles aren’t generally in a great spot in PvE (or PvP for that matter).
 However, the exception is Rapid-Firing Frame Scouts.

 These guns fire fast and can be really helpful in situations where you need your primary to hit things a little further away.
 It also makes for a very accurate little gun.
-If you like playing a little further back in safety, Servant Leader is a great option.
+If you like playing in safety, Servant Leader is a great option.

 Where to get it?